Mainland Travel Permit for Hong Kong and Macao Resident

-The Mainland Travel Permit for Hong Kong and Macao Residents (colloquially referred to as the Home Return Permit or Home Visit Permit) is a travel document issued by the Exit and Entry Administration of the People's Republic of China.
+The Mainland Travel Permit for Hong Kong and Macao Residents (colloquially referred to as the Home Return Permit, Home Visit Permit or Home Visit Card) is a travel document issued by the Exit and Entry Administration of the People's Republic of China.
 This card-sized biometric document is issued to Chinese citizens with permanent residency in Hong Kong or Macao for travel to Mainland China.
 Bearers can stay in Mainland China indefinitely for any purpose, including work and study, without restrictions.
 The validity period for the card is 10 years for cardholders 18 years old or over, or 5 years for cardholders under 18 years old.

-The Mainland Travel Permit for Hong Kong and Macao Resident (Non-Chinese Citizens) was introduced on 1 July 2024.
-It is issued to foreign nationals with permanent residency in Hong Kong or Macao for short-term personal travel to Mainland China.
+The Mainland Travel Permit for Hong Kong and Macao Resident (Non-Chinese Citizens), introduced on 1 July 2024, is issued to foreign nationals with permanent residency in Hong Kong or Macao for short-term personal travel to Mainland China.
 Holders can enter Mainland China and stay for up to 90 days per entry.
 However, cardholders are not permitted to work, study, or engage in activities such as news reporting and voting while in Mainland China.
 The card is valid for 5 years.
 Holders of the permit may, having fulfilled certain conditions, use the e-Channel when entering or exiting mainland China.